QuentinRa/blog.quentinra.dev/proj/make-git-project/index.md

 ## Commits

-In CONTRIBUTING.md, as you will see later, you have to define guideline/style for things such as commits.
+In CONTRIBUTING.md, as you will see later, you have to define guidelines/a style for things such as commits.
 For instance, some are adding smileys and so [as you can see here](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#git-commit-messages).

 According to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), the structure should be